sinch/docs/docs/sms/sms-other/sms-other-sinch-campaing-user-guide.md

 ---
 title: US Campaign Compliance
 excerpt: >-
-  The Sinch Manager User Guides can be found here.
-Get to know the Campaign Manager Portal.
-Read more.
+  Get to know the Campaign Manager portal by reading our Sinch Manager User Guides.
 ---

-[Sinch Campaign Manager User Guide V4](downloads\Sinch Campaign Manager User Guide V4.pdf) - The purpose of this Guide is to briefly describe usage of the Campaign Manager Portal.
+[Sinch Campaign Manager User Guide V4](downloads\Sinch Campaign Manager User Guide V4.pdf) - The purpose of this guide is to briefly describe usage of the Campaign Manager Portal.

 [Sinch US Short Code Onboarding Overview](downloads\Sinch-US-Short-Codes-onboarding.pptx) - This document covers the US short code process.